Widerøe: History

+The airline was established in 1934 by Viggo Widerøe, a Norwegian aviator, and was engaged in various general aviation activities in its early days.
+In 1936, Widerøe started scheduled seaplane flights and, from 1940, also ambulance flights.
+During the 1940s and 1950s, the airline increased its seaplane routes and established a fleet based on de Havilland Canada DHC-3 Otter and Noorduyn Norseman aircraft.
+From 1968, Widerøe started flying to STOLports in northern and western Norway using DHC-6 Twin Otters, and later also with Dash 7 aircraft.
+In 1989, Widerøe bought Norsk Air and started services from Sandefjord.

 Widerøe was established on the foundations of two small aircraft operators.
 The first was the company Lotsberg & Skappel.
 The other was Widerøe & Bjørneby, which was founded by Viggo Widerøe and Halvor Bjørneby.
 During the winter, they stationed aircraft at mountain resorts and made revenue from flying skiers into the wilderness.
 Aerial advertising flights were introduced, in which a company or product name was painted on an aircraft's fuselage, with a neon-light version underneath, and leaflets dropped mid-flight.

 On 19 February 1934, Widerøe's Flyveselskap A/S was founded by Viggo Widerøe, Einar Isdahl, and Arild Widerøe.
 In 1935, the company started in the cartography business.
 In 1937, the company made 44 flights along the coast of Antarctica, covering 4000 km of coast at least 50 km inland.
 These flights were ordered by Lars Christensen for cartography.
 During 1938, the company's Bogstad workshop and Birger Hønningstad started a joint venture in which Widerøe built Hønningstad Norge aircraft.